davidhuser/dhis2-pk/README.md

   -a {readwrite,none,readonly}
                         Public Access (with login), e.g. -a=readwrite

-  -k KEEP_CURRENT       Keep current sharing & only replace if not congruent to arguments
+  -o OVERWRITE          Overwrite sharing flag - updates 'lastUpdated' field
-                        to prevent change to lastUpdated field
+                        of all shared objects, otherwise it only updates if changed

   -l LOGGING_TO_FILE    Path to Log file (default level: INFO, pass -d for DEBUG)
                         e.g. l='/var/log/pk.log'